Code of Practice for Mathematical Publication - Procedures

 First, the Committee will determine whether it is appropriate to consider the complaint and whether a prima facie case exists.

 If it does so determine, the Committee will then seek to discover the underlying facts of a case.
-As part of this process, the Chairman will write privately to the accused person or bodies, and invite them either to act quickly to accept the complaint and make appropriate amends, or to explain to the Committee why they do not deem it appropriate to act in this way.
+As part of this process, the Chair will write privately to the accused person or bodies, and invite them either to act quickly to accept the complaint and make appropriate amends, or to explain to the Committee why they do not deem it appropriate to act in this way.

 In the latter case, or when the accused party does not respond, especially when accusations of plagiarism are made, the Committee will normally ask some experts, each unconnected to the various parties, to study the accusations and advise the Committee whether they are justified.
 On receipt of this advice, the Committee will form a view on the merits of the case, and will then communicate its findings privately to all parties.